Maumagnaguagno/maumagnaguagno.github.io/baremetal.md

 Arduino abstracts pin numbering with ``pinMode`` and ``digitalRead/Write``, but the problem lies in the implementation.
 A look-up table is used to resolve pins at run-time, with a few extra security checks, which consumes processing time and memory.
 Variations of such functions can identify port and pin at compile-time to obtain the same result faster.
-This is specially useful with protocols that transmit a lot of data, such as a display, or a responsive sensor for hazard applications.
+This is specially useful with protocols that transmit a lot of data, such as the ones in displays, or responsive sensors for hazard applications.

 <div class="split" markdown="1">